mflowgen/mflowgen/README.md

 2. Identify this variable as a parameter (i.e., in the step's `configure.yml`)
 3. Use the `param_space()` mflowgen API to perform a sweep of that variable

-This can be useful for automating large design-space exploration sweeps (e.g., different clock targets for designs with different port widths, bitwidths, floorplan margins).
+This can be useful for automating design-space exploration sweeps involving one parameter or multiple parameters.